pietschy/i18n-js-cli/README.md

 - `--config` will be set to `./config/i18njs.yml`.

 Exported files will always have keys sorted and pretty print; you don't have to do anything.
 If you want to minify the output file, use another tool for this.

+### CLI

+The `export` command has several options.

+- `--config`: The config file that will be used to export files.
+This the YAML containing your rules.
+- `--gzip`: Also export a `.gz` version of your translation file.
+- `--include`: Specify the scopes you want to include.
+For several scopes, just do something like `--include '*.date.*' '*.time.*' '*.number.*'`.
+- `--namespace`: You can use a different namespace for the translations.
+Useful when you can't use the global `I18n`.
+- `--output-file`: If you're not using a configuration file, you have to specify this option.
+It's the path of the output file.
+Existing file will be replaced.
+- `--require`: To load your translations, you have to specify a entry file that will be required.

 ### Configuration file